Which city is cheaper, Barcelona or Kuala Lumpur?

 The abundance of shops in Barcelona make it a world-class shopping destination.
 Head to Portal De L’Angel, Rambla de Catalunya, or Passeig De Gracia for some of the city's best shopping districts.

-Kuala Lumpur is very popular with the backpacker crowd.
+Kuala Lumpur is a great city to visit for backpackers.
 This is a popular stop for backpackers on the Southeast Asia circuit.
 It's modern and comfortable but also affordable and diverse.
 The city has a number of affordable hostels, but it also has a more laid back and authentic vibe than you'll find in many other Southeast Asian cities.
 The city also isn't as touristy as some other cities, so the people are down to Earth and helpful without being jaded by all of the vacationers.

 Kuala Lumpur is a very popular place to visit for students.
 It's affordability, diversity, and dynamic atmosphere make this a great city for international students.

 Many students frequent Barcelona.
 This is a popular study abroad destination and you'll find international students from around the world.
 It's a beautiful city with plenty to see and do.
+It's also a lively city, but do expect the price tag to be higher than other Spanish cities.

-With a huge network, the transit system in Kuala Lumpur can get you around easily.
+Kuala Lumpur has a great public transit system.
 The system is relatively easy to navigate with most signs in English.
 There are buses, a monorail, light rail transit and commuter trains.

 Kuala Lumpur is very walkable.
 Traffic can be congested, but there are many wide sidewalks and pedestrian areas around town.
 The River of Life waterfront area offers nice paths that connect many tourist areas.

-Barcelona is a very walkable city.
-The city is more spread out than some other major European cities, but there are many plazas and outdoor areas that are fun to explore on foot.
-The city has designed "superilles," which are areas where car traffic has been directed around pedestrian-friendly plazas so visitors can explore, relax, or play.
+Barcelona is generally not a very walkable city.
+The city is more spread out than many other major European cities and you'll find wide roads with lots of car traffic.
+There are some neighborhoods and plazas that are fun to explore on foot and the city has designed "superilles," which are areas where car traffic has been directed around pedestrian-friendly plazas so visitors can explore, relax, or play.

 People visit Kuala Lumpur because there is so much to do.
 One day is a great amount of time to relax and see the many things that Kuala Lumpur has to offer.
 It has many unique tourist attractions and fascinating things to do.

-In Barcelona, many people enjoy the shopping and museums that this laid-back city offers.
+In Barcelona, many people enjoy the shopping and museums that this high energy city offers.
 Most visitors spend time around the old town while in the area.
 The length of your ideal trip is an individual decision.
 With so much to do, one day is probably not enough time to see everything.

 People visit Kuala Lumpur because there is so much to do.
 This is a popular place to visit for a weekend.A weekend should give you a good understanding of everything this city has to offer.
 This city offers a variety of activities to choose from.